 The tumor is smaller than the approximate size of a peanut (2 centimeters or smaller).
 (2.5 centimeters=1 inch)

 Similar to stage 0, breast cancer at this stage is very treatable and survivable.
-When breast cancer is detected early, and is in the localized stage (there is no sign that the cancer has spread outside of the breast), the 5-year survival rates are about 98%.
+When breast cancer is detected early, and is in the localized stage (there is no sign that the cancer has spread outside of the breast), the 5-year relative survival rate is 100%.